top of page

 b.
 Saul.

-Saul of Tarsus saw to the killing of many believers.
+Being a Pharisee, Saul of Tarsus saw to the killing of many believers, including the first martyr, Stephen.

 5. Who brought gold, myrrh, and frankincense to young Jesus?